Meet Our Teachers

 For the past 19 years, she has dedicated her professional career to private companies in management positions within the financial and management control departments.
 For more than five years, she has been teaching Economics and Spanish, as well as emotional management and guidance of students through coaching through various programs.

-Carina Schaber has joined BSB in 2023 as a Teacher of German and Spanish.
+Arianna joined BSB in 2025 as a Modern Foreign Languages Teacher of Spanish.

 Creative Arts Faculty